David-Bugaboo/Twentyheim/Wyrdgrave.md

 **When:** At any time during the vampire’s activation**.**
 **Effect:** The vampire transforms into a Monstrous Fellbat.
 It gains the **Flying**, **Latch-on,** and
-**Vampiric Touch** traits, but cannot benefit from armor and weapons until the end of it’s turn.
+**Vampiric Touch** traits, but cannot benefit from armour and weapons until the end of it’s turn.
 Creatures attacked by the vampire that take at least 4 damage gain a **Bleed Token.** Creatures with Bleed tokens take 2 damage everytime they move or take damage.
 Healing spells and potions may remove Bleed Tokens.

 ### Tradition of the Bloodhelix